-We are also regularly called upon to monitor litigation for our insurance clients—an excess or umbrella carrier in connection with litigation that may implicate their level of coverage.
+We are also regularly called upon to monitor litigation for our insurance clients in connection with litigation that may implicate their level of coverage.

-Retained by commercial general liability (CGL) insurer to defend multi-million dollar bad faith case resulting in favorable settlement in U.S. District Court, Western District of Missouri.
+- Retained by commercial general liability (CGL) insurer to defend multi-million dollar bad faith case resulting in favorable settlement in U.S. District Court for the Western District of Missouri.

-Obtained summary judgment on behalf of insurer in the U.S. District Court, Eastern District of Missouri.
+- Obtained summary judgment on behalf of insurer in the U.S. District Court for the Eastern District of Missouri.
 The case presented a matter of first impression in Missouri as to whether a stroke is an “accident” within the meaning of accidental injury policies.

 - Obtained a judgment in Madison County, Illinois, declaring that there was no duty to indemnify the insured on her first party property loss and no duty to defend or indemnify her against the claims of the multiple homeowner carriers asserting property damage claims valued at more than $1 million.